pxheim/zettelkasten/workshop-residues-time-uncertainty-and-change-in-software-architecture.md

 The tools applied are there to "do the walk" many many times looking at the problem from different angles.

 Data models are the bane of architectures E.g. defining a customer w/ ssid and credit card.
 Business changes and you now have to deal with business customers and your model breaks.
-Creating weak abstractions therefore are bad.
+Creating weak abstractions therefore is bad.

 Viewing the world in terms of defining things is what we do, and therefore also how we make software.